sherpalabsio/local_sherpa/README.md

     the overridden items.
   - Subfolders can override the items defined in the parent folders.
 - Sherpa does not unload the loaded envs when you `cd` into a subdirectory.
-- Non exported variables and dynamically created entities are unloaded only if the `SHERPA_ENABLE_DYNAMIC_ENV_FILE_PARSING` environment variable is set.
+- Experimental feature: Non exported variables and dynamically created entities are unloaded only if the `SHERPA_ENABLE_DYNAMIC_ENV_FILE_PARSING` environment variable is set to `true`.

 #### Demo